lupyuen/lupyuen.github.io/src/openocd.md

 Notice the mysterious number `0x20000c05`?

-This is very important... `0x20000c05` is the number that identifies the BL602 Microcontroller.
+This is very important... `0x20000c05` is the CPU ID that identifies the BL602 Microcontroller.
 It shows that our JTAG connection is OK.

-If we see any number other than `0x20000c05`, it probably means that our JTAG connection is loose.
+If we see any CPU ID other than `0x20000c05`, it probably means that our JTAG connection is loose.
 Or that we have connected our JTAG Debugger to the incorrect PineCone Pins.

 ```
 Info : datacount=1 progbufsize=2